smtahnimmahir/Retail_Customer_Cohort_Analysis/README.md

-# European Retail Group Customer Cohort Analysis Dashboard
+# European Retail Group Customer Cohort Analysis

 This Power BI dashboard provides a comprehensive analysis of customer behavior and business performance for a European retail group.
 It focuses on revenue, customer acquisition, retention, and churn through cohort analysis, enabling data-driven insights for better decision-making.